If you’re looking for the ultimate streaming device, it comes down to this: the NVIDIA Shield TV vs. the Amazon Fire TV Cube.

 With a few exceptions, these devices will support whatever TV streaming service you’re subscribed to.

-Other than that, all of the most popular streaming platforms are supported on both the Amazon Fire TV Cube and the NVIDIA Shield TV.
+Other than that, all the most popular streaming platforms are supported on both the Amazon Fire TV Cube and the NVIDIA Shield TV.
 That includes Netflix, Amazon Prime, Disney+, and much more.

 Since the Amazon Fire TV Cube is so integrated with Amazon Prime Video, it’s worth noting that you don’t need to be a Prime subscriber to use it.
-You do unlock many shows, music, movies, and other features if you are, but it’s not a requirement.
+You unlock many shows, music, movies, and other features if you are, but it’s not a requirement.

 Over-The-Air Live TV Streaming